-Assisted Living San Diego Options at Lantern Crest
+Senior Assisted Living Facility Options near San Diego, California at Lantern Crest

-The Lantern Crest senior living community is the best place for older adults with individual care needs looking for resort-style luxury assisted or independent living apartment homes.
+The Lantern Crest senior living community is the best place for older adults with individual o senior needs looking for resort-style luxury assisted or independent living apartment homes near San Diego.
 We offer spacious facilities and exceptional amenities including delicious meals, fun activities, regular outings, a swimming pool, gardens, a putting green, and more for our senior residents.
 Lantern Crest offers the chance to participate in a vibrant, socially-connected lifestyle with a continuum of care for seniors including the following:

 - Assisted Living for San Diego